 What if the user-facing hardware and software was independent from any one vehicle, and could be purchased and installed by consumers as an aftermarket add-on?
 What if the infotainment hardware was more modular and user-upgradable, and perhaps most importantly, transferable from one vehicle to another?
 Consumers have already taken this approach to some degree by using their smartphones as the primary navigation, media and communications hub.
 However, the known dangers of using a handheld device while driving necessitate better vehicle integration to provide safer, more context aware interfaces.

 OpenXC completely changes the customer experience with in-vehicle technology.
 Consider if every new vehicle included a built-in base board at no cost to the customer.
-This base board has connections to the dashboard interface and audio system and a vehicle interface - we would consider this OpenXC-compatible.
-The consumer has the option of making the vehicle OpenXC-enabled by adding a ~$40 module that includes the host device where OpenXC applications actually run.
+This base board has connections to the dashboard, the audio system and a vehicle interface - we would consider this an OpenXC-compatible system.
+The consumer has the option of making the vehicle OpenXC-enabled by adding a ~$40 module that includes the host device where OpenXC applications actually run or they can use their smartphone.
 Other modules that add hardware features can be purchased separately and plugged into the base board like any USB device.

 Don't need Bluetooth?
 Don't buy the Bluetooth module.
 Want a 3G connection?
 Buy a 3G USB adapter from your preferred wireless provider.
 4G just came out?
 Buy a new adapter and swap it in.